shashankch2003/computer-vision-for-hand-and-gloves-detection/README.md

 - **Model**: YOLOv8n
 - **Framework**: PyTorch (Ultralytics)
 - **Training**: Fine-tuned for 50 epochs on custom dataset.
+- for better accuracy and use case and edge specific you could train it on more epochs

 ### How to Run
+commands:
 ```bash
 python3 detection_script.py